 Relations between the EU and Jordan are governed by an Association Agreement which entered into force in 2002.
 On 12 December 2012, the EU and Jordan launched a Dialogue on Migration, Mobility and Security.
 On 9 October 2014, the EU and Jordan signed a Mobility Partnership.
 First bilateral discussions on visa facilitation and readmission took place in November 2016, but were afterwards put on hold by the Jordanian side, mainly due to concerns over third country nationals' clause in the readmission agreement.
-EU-Jordan Partnership Priorities 2021-2027 text (including migration and mobility) has been agreed by both sides (to be adopted at the 2 June 2022 EU-Jordan Association Council).
+The EU-Jordan Partnership Priorities 2021-2027 text (including migration and mobility) has been adopted at the 2 June 2022 EU-Jordan Association Council.